joaofsoares/scala-fp/README.md

 # scala-fp

-Based in Functional Programming in Scala
+Based on Functional Programming in Scala